yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 }
 {%endhighlight%}

-In order to use the SpaceDocument, we need to register its schema first with the space:
+In order to use the SpaceDocument, we need to register its schema first with the Space:
 {%highlight csharp  %}
 public void registerProductType() {
 	// Create type Document descriptor: